hrishioa/wishful-search/README.md

   - WishfulSearch comes included with a performant sqlite database bundled for use, managed by the module.

 * **Server and client-side**
-  - Includes [bundled file] to import as a script, or install from npm.
+  - Includes [bundled file from CDN](https://cdn.jsdelivr.net/npm/wishful-search@0.0.3/release/wishful-search.min.js) to import as a script, or install from npm.

 * **Automated few-shot generation**
   - Use a smarter model to generate few-shot examples from a few questions, retemplate and insert into a prompt of a local model for instantly better results.